oluijks/luba.blog/src/content/blog/programming/0003-new-linux-pc.md

 ## My Setup

 This is without any doubt the best pc I've ever had.
 It is small, quiet and performs excellent.
 I will update this post soon with a photo and some more information of my setup, once I cleaned up my desk 😊

+## Update

+I've been running Fedora 39 for a while now and it is stable so no way I'm upgrading to 40.
+I mean, why should I?
+Everything works fine and I don't want to break anything.
+I don't experience any issues so I'm happy with it.

+I'm using `Timeshift` for system and `Pika Backup` for my home directory backups.